Umuzi-org/tech-department/content/projects/kotlin/project-7/diffutil-data-binding-with-recycler-view/_index.md

 ### Task: Use DataBinding with RecyclerView

-In this task, you use the same technique as in previous codelabs to set up data binding, and you eliminate calls to findViewById().
+In this task, you use the same technique as in previous projects to set up data binding, and you eliminate calls to findViewById().

 #### Step 1: Add data binding to the layout file